Madonna: Legacy

-Madonna's use of sexual imagery has benefited her career and catalyzed public discourse on sexuality and feminism.
-The Times wrote that she had "started a revolution amongst women in music ...
-Her attitudes and opinions on sex, nudity, style, and sexuality forced the public to sit up and take notice."
-Professor John Fiske noted that the sense of empowerment that Madonna offers is inextricably connected with the pleasure of exerting some control over the meanings of self, of sexuality, and of one's social relations.
-In Doing Gender in Media, Art and Culture (2009), the authors noted that Madonna, as a female celebrity, performer, and pop icon, can unsettle standing feminist reflections and debates.
-According to lesbian feminist Sheila Jeffreys, Madonna represents woman's occupancy of what Monique Wittig calls the category of sex, as powerful, and appears to gleefully embrace the performance of the sexual corvée allotted to women.
-Professor Sut Jhally has referred to her as "an almost sacred feminist icon".
+Madonna's use of sexual imagery has ignited widespread discussions regarding sexuality and feminism.
+Media scholar John Fiske remarked that the empowerment Madonna conveys is closely tied to the gratification of asserting control over self-definition, sexuality, and social dynamics.
+As discussed in Doing Gender in Media, Art and Culture (2009), Madonna's status as a female celebrity, performer, and pop icon continues to challenge and reinterpret established feminist discourses.
+According to lesbian feminist Sheila Jeffreys, Madonna embodies what Monique Wittig terms "the category of sex" as a site of power, while deliberately embracing the performance of women's assigned sexual labor.
+Similarly, communication scholar Sut Jhally has described her as "an almost sacred feminist icon".